 Aggressive bone cancers love the area just above and below the knee.

 Hip dysplasia is characterised by an abnormally formed socket, often if the foetus in uterus did not lie in the usual lotus position that forces the ball into the socket.
+Later the child presents in our clinics with what we might term growing pains chiropractic.

 Notice in the x-ray below of a seven year old girl how the left socket does not have a rounded appearance; it slopes upwards allowing the hip to subluxate and if it it clunks then it's more serious.
 It's noticeable that the ball protrudes, but only very slightly; it's only marginally "unroofed".